Minnesota Multiphasic Personality Inventory: MMPI-2-RF

 The University of Minnesota Press published a new version of the MMPI-2, the MMPI-2 Restructured Form (MMPI-2-RF), in 2008.
 The MMPI-2-RF builds on the Restructured Clinical (RC) scales developed in 2003, and subsequently subjected to extensive research, with an overriding goal of improved discriminant validity, or the ability of the test to reliably differentiate between clinical syndromes or diagnoses.
 Most of the MMPI and MMPI-2 Clinical Scales are relatively heterogeneous, i.e., they measure diverse groupings of signs and symptoms, such that an elevation on Scale 2 (Depression), for example, may or may not indicate a depressive disorder.
 The MMPI-2-RF scales, on the other hand, are fairly homogeneous; are designed to more precisely measure distinct symptom constellations or disorders.
 From a theoretical perspective, the MMPI-2-RF scales rest on an assumption that psychopathology is a homogeneous condition that is additive.

 Advances in psychometric theory, test development methods, and statistical analyses used to develop the MMPI-2-RF were not available when the MMPI was developed.

 MMPI-3

 The MMPI-3 was released in December 2020.
 Its primary goals were to enhance the item pool, update the test norms, optimize existing scales, and introduce new scales (that assess disordered eating, compulsivity, impulsivity, and self-importance).
 It features a new, nationally representative normative sample, selected to match projections for race and ethnicity, education, and age.
 Spanish language norms are available for use with the U.S. Spanish translation of the MMPI-3.

 Scale composition

 Clinical scales

 The original clinical scales were designed to measure common diagnoses of the era.

-Code Types
+Code types

-Codetypes are a combination of the two or three (and according to a few authors even four) highest-scoring clinical scales (e.g. 4, 8, 6 = 486).
-Codetypes are interpreted as a single, wider ranged elevation, rather than interpreting each scale individually.
-For profiles without defined code types interpretation should focus on the individual scales.
+Code types are a combination of the two or three (and, according to a few authors, even four) highest-scoring clinical scales (e.g. 4, 8, 6 = 486).
+Code types are interpreted as a single, wider ranged elevation, rather than interpreting each scale individually.
+For profiles without defined code types, interpretation should focus on the individual scales.